datastone-spirit/spirit-lora-trainer/README.md

 - [ ] Support Windows OS
 - [ ] Support SDXL Model Lora Training
+- [x] Support Chaos Video Model LoRA training
-- [x] Support HunyuanVideo Model Lora Training
+- [x] Support Flux Kontext Model LoRA training
-- [x] Support Wan2.1 Model Lora Training
+- [x] Support Wan2.1 Model LoRA training
+- [x] Support Wan2.2 Model LoRA training
+- [x] Support Qwen Image (Edit) Model LoRA training
 - [ ] Persistence the task status into the database

 ## Acknowledge

-- [kohya-ss](https://github.com/kohya-ss/sd-scripts) contributed so amazing scripts for the Flux1 training, we leverage the scripts to build the trainer.
+The development and success of this trainer would not have been possible without the valuable support and contributions of the following open-source projects, to which we extend our sincere gratitude:

+- **[kohya-ss/sd-scripts](https://github.com/kohya-ss/sd-scripts)**: Its excellent scripts played a crucial role in training the Flux1 model.
+- **[ostris/ai-toolkit](https://github.com/ostris/ai-toolkit)**: Provided important scripts for training the Flux Kontext model.
+- **[tdrussell/diffusion-pipe](https://github.com/tdrussell/diffusion-pipe)**: Provided core scripts for training the Hunyuan Video model.
+- **[kohya-ss/musubi-tuner](https://github.com/kohya-ss/musubi-tuner)**: Its scripts supported the training of Wan2.1/2.2 and Qwen Image (Edit) models.

+The contributions of these projects collectively form a solid foundation for the realization and optimization of this trainer.